Intermediate C#/SQL Developer - Cape Town - IT-Online

 Ã‚Â· Troubleshooting feature and system issues

-Ã‚Â· Analyze business requirements and design software development solutions at a story level
+Ã‚Â· Analyse business requirements and design software development solutions at a story level

 Ã‚Â· Write effective and maintainable code according to the business requirements and business development coding standards